7 PR Trends in 2021: The Story So Far

 At BuzzSumo, we use our own monitoring tool to track brand, competitor, content, backlink, author and keyword alerts in real-time across billions of articles on the web, to get ahead of any negative effects of a crisis.

-Media monitoring is equal parts crisis management and opportunity identification.
-For more on opportunity identification, keep your eyes peeled for our Definitive Guide to Media Monitoring.
+Media monitoring is therefore equal parts crisis management and opportunity identification.

 All businesses have known threats – their competitors for one.